 The Central Oakland Hills Cascades Pressure Zone Improvements are a series of projects within the Oakland Hills, including the 39th Avenue, Dingee, Joaquin Miller, Piedmont, Pinehaven, and Skyline Pressure Zones.
-Work includes replacement of the 39th Avenue Reservoir and Joaquin Miller Pumping Plant (PP), and demolition of the Dingee, Oak Knoll, Piedmont, and Swainland Reservoirs.
+Work includes replacement of the 39th Avenue Reservoir and Joaquin Miller Pumping Plant (PP), and demolition of the existing Dingee, Oak Knoll, Piedmont, and Swainland Reservoirs.
 The Swainland Reservoir demolition may also include construction of a new regulator.
 Some of the demolition work will be undertaken as part of the Reservoir Rehabilitation Program, and rehabilitation of the Montclair PP will take place under the Pumping Plant Rehabilitation program.

 Projects completed include the demolition of the Hilltop and Pinehaven PPs, demolition of the Pinehaven Reservoirs, and demolition and replacement of the Estates Reservoir.
-As part of the Piedmont Reservoir project, a planning study will be completed in FY18 to evaluate the need for storage at the Piedmont Reservoir site, which will determine the schedule for the demolition of the Piedmont Reservoir, the need for drainage improvements if a portion of the site can be sold, and if and when a new reservoir is needed at the site.
+As part of the Piedmont Reservoir project, a planning study will be completed in FY19 to determine the size and timing of new storage at the Piedmont Reservoir site.

-Key Segments & Appropriations Prior Yrs FY18-22 Future Yrs Total Joaquin Miller PP Rehab 0 0 15,171,000 15,171,000 39th Ave Res Rehab 2,553,998 0 11,919,636 14,473,634 Swainland Res and Regulator 175,000 3,434,000 0 3,609,000 Piedmont Res Decommission 397,000 1,028,000 0 1,425,000 Oak Knoll Res.
+Key Segments & Appropriations Prior Yrs FY18-22 Future Yrs Total Joaquin Miller PP Rehab 0 0 15,171,000 39th Ave Res Rehab 2,553,998 0 11,919,636 Swainland Res and Regulator 175,000 3,434,000 0 3,609,000 Piedmont Res Decommission 397,000 1,028,000 0 1,425,000 Oak Knoll Res.
 Decommission 0 691,000 0 691,000